freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/use-breadth-first-search-in-a-binary-search-tree.english.md

 ## Instructions
 <section id='instructions'>
 Let's create a breadth-first search method in our tree called <code>levelOrder</code>.
 This method should return an array containing the values of all the tree nodes, explored in a breadth-first manner.
 Be sure to return the values in the array, not the nodes themselves.
 A level should be traversed from left to right.
 Next, let's write a similar method called <code>reverseLevelOrder</code> which performs the same search but in the reverse direction (right to left) at each level.
+Finally, return <code>null</code> if the tree is empty.
 </section>

 ## Tests